m-cochran/Randomerr/earn.md

     }

-    /* Basic styling for the popup overlay and content */ .popup-overlay {
+    /* Basic styling for the popup overlay and content */ /* Basic styling for the popup overlay and content */ .popup-overlay {
     display: none;  /* Hidden by default */
     position: fixed;